 I am recently divorced with three children, two from a previous marriage, and one from the last.

 After I left my first husband, I remained divorced for 10 years.
 I was in three relationships where I gave and he took, but I always felt "used" and never loved.
-It seems the minute I feel love for somebody, their feelings change too, but in the opposite direction.
+It seems the minute I feel love for somebody their feelings change too, but in the opposite direction.
 I really wasn't "in love" with my last husband but did love him for a short while.
-He was constantly trying to act superior to me, treat my children badly, argue, and not be fair financially or sexually.
+He was constantly trying to act superior to me, he treated my children badly, argued, and was not fair financially or sexually.
 He never wanted to do things together and complained if we did.

 Thanks for sending a great question.

 You have been "looking for something" and not finding it, and that makes you question the possibility of it's existence.
 That makes sense.
 The best answer I can give you is that "love" makes a better, more effective verb for most folks than it does a noun.